 27 Mar How to Teach The Lord’s Prayer to Children

-The book The Lords Prayer for Daily Life was written in a way that we hope appeals to both teens and adults, each group of readers being able to take certain lessons from it, or simply food for further thought.
+Our free online book The Lords Prayer for Daily Life was written in a way that we hope appeals to both teens and adults, each group of readers being able to take certain lessons from it, or simply food for further thought.
 But what about the child?

 The Lord’s Prayer is the kind of prayer that children can learn at a young age, and it far surpasses that old standard: Now I lay me down to sleep; I pray the Lord my soul to keep.
 If I should die before I wake; I pray the Lord my soul to take—a prayer which makes children think that the Grim Reaper is going to descend upon them in their sleep.